By JOSEPH TINTLE

 Now, I’m not a nature lover by any means, but there was a story at the time that a kid had drowned in quicksand just behind Snake Hill.
 A quicksand pit in Fords, New Jersey?
 I didn’t think so — even at age eight — but I wanted to make certain.

 So I headed out after lunch and spent the better part of an hour investigating when suddenly I was pushed from behind.
 The next thing I knew Paul Monyer was sitting on my chest.
 Paul was the neighborhood bully.
-He was a year-and-a-half older than me, not particularly big, but he knew how to threaten people.
+At 16, he was regarded as the neighborhood psycho, and he knew how to threaten people.

 “Tintle, this is our turf, so don’t ever let me see you around here again,” he said.
 “Otherwise, this is going to happen to you.”